oleksii-shcherbak/GoIt-CS/goit-cs-hw-06/README.md

 ## Note

 Port 5000 may be occupied on macOS by AirPlay.
-If you encounter issues, disable AirPlay Receiver in System Settings > General > AirDrop & Handoff.
+If you encounter issues, try different ports.